Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach

 These weights are considered an architecture parameter that can be jointly learned with the other architecture parameters described in the aforementioned sections.

-\section{Searching for the Optimal Architectures}
+\section{Searching for the Optimal Architectures~}

-We search for the optimal architecture with DARTS~\cite{liu-arxiv19a, wang-iclr21a}.
+Here, we provide an exemplary searching strategy, i.e., DARTS~\citep{liu-arxiv19a, wang-iclr21a}, to search within our search space.
 DARTS assigns a weight for each of the operations within its search space and optimizes these architecture weights jointly with the model weights using gradient descent.
-Some of the modules, such as Dropout~\cite{srivastava-jmlr14a} and Batch Normalization~\cite{ioffe-icml15a}, behave differently during training and inference time.
+Some of the modules, such as Dropout~\citep{srivastava-jmlr14a} and Batch Normalization~\citep{ioffe-icml15a}, behave differently during training and inference time.
 We thus switch these modules to the $eval$ mode when we update the architecture weights with validation losses to simulate the evaluation process.

-During the search phase, we divide the dataset into training and validation sets with the same size.
+During the search phase, we divide the official training/validation splits of the raw dataset into training and validation sets of the same size, such that they do not overlap with the test sets.
 The training set and validation sets are then used to optimize the architecture weights and architecture parameters, respectively.
 We follow the common practice for the training-validation split in time series forecasting tasks: the validation set is located at the tail of the training set.
-The first half of the dataset is considered as training set that is used to optimize the weights of the supernet, while the second part of the data set is the validation set, which is used to optimize the architecture parameters.
-We apply RevINV~\cite{kim-iclr22a} during both the searching and training phases to ensure that the input features fed to the networks stay in the same distribution.
+The first half of the dataset is considered the training set that is used to optimize the weights of the supernet, while the second part of the dataset is the validation set, which is used to optimize the architecture parameters.
+We apply RevIN~\citep{kim-iclr22a} during both the searching and training phases to ensure that the input features fed to the networks stay in the same distribution.